Free Download · Version 2.3.0

 Competitor Displacement

-Sherlock Browser Viewer vs Nirsoft BrowsingHistoryView
+Sherlock Forensics Browser Viewer vs Nirsoft BrowsingHistoryView

 Nirsoft BrowsingHistoryView is the free Windows-only browsing history view utility that has dominated the casual browser forensics space for over a decade.
 It's a single-purpose tool: enumerate browser history records and dump them to a list.
 For a casual one-off lookup of nirsoft browsing history records, the free browsing history view utility still works and we'll be the first to say so.
-The nirsoft browsing history workflow stops short of forensic-grade output, and for evidentiary work the gaps are real.
+The nirsoft browsing history workflow stops short of forensic-grade output and for evidentiary work the gaps are real.

-CapabilityNirsoft BrowsingHistoryViewSherlock Browser Viewer
+CapabilityNirsoft BrowsingHistoryViewSherlock Forensics Browser Viewer

 Browser supportChromium family + Firefox + IE (legacy)Chromium family + Firefox + Brave + Opera + Opera GX + Vivaldi + Tor

-CostFreeFree to view, $29 CSV export
+CostFreeFree to view, $49 CSV export

-OS supportWindows onlyWindows + Linux x64
+OS supportWindows onlyWindows 10, 11

 Forensic chain of custodyNoneYes (Forensic Edition)